jgruberf5/equinix_metal_terraform_volterra_ce_cluster/README.md

 ![Equinix Metal IPv4 Subnets Deployment](./assets/equinix-metal-deployment-subnets.jpg)

-The external IPv4 address space on the external VLAN will have 1:1 NAT applied for Internet access via Equinix Metal EIP attachement.
+The external IPv4 address space used for Volterra CE VMs will have 1:1 NAT applied for Internet access via Equinix Metal EIP attachement.
 An Equinix Metal reserved public network CIDR will be provisioned and attached to the appropriate Equinix Metal server as part of the terraform orchestration.
 Providing 1:1 EIP attachment to each CE VM provides the greatest connection diversity for the Equinix Metal bonded LACP hash and allows for Volterra TLS or IPSEC connectivity back to the Volterra SaaS.

 ![Equinix Metal IPv4 EIP Deployment](./assets/equinix-metal-deployment-eips.jpg)